derektamsen/derektamsen.github.io-hugo/content/posts/2016-09-01-svn2git-tag-already-exists.md

-+++
-author = "Derek Tamsen"
-comments = true
-date = "2016-09-01T00:10:42-07:00"
-draft = false
+---
-tags = ["svn", "subversion", "git", "svn2git", "vcs"] title = "svn2git: Tag Already Exists"
+title: "svn2git: Tag Already Exists"
+date: "2016-09-01T00:10:42-07:00"
+draft: false
-description = "If you find yourself migrating a repository from subversion to git you may run into a couple issues.
+summary: "If you find yourself migrating a repository from subversion to git you may run into a couple issues.
 One common issue I ran into was where an engineer updated a tag.
 When converting a repository with a modified tag, `svn2git` will stop and return an error message stating that a duplicate tag is present."
-+++
+description: "If you find yourself migrating a repository from subversion to git you may run into a couple issues.
+One common issue I ran into was where an engineer updated a tag.
+When converting a repository with a modified tag, `svn2git` will stop and return an error message stating that a duplicate tag is present."
+toc: true
+readTime: true
+autonumber: false
+math: false
+tags: ["svn", "subversion", "git", "svn2git", "vcs"]
+showTags: false
+hideBackToTop: false
+---

 If you find yourself migrating a repository from subversion to git you may run into a couple issues.
 One common issue I ran into was where an engineer updated a tag.
 When converting a repository with a modified tag, `svn2git`[^svn2gitrepo] will stop and return an error message stating that a duplicate tag is present.